Horqueta: Toponymy

 The name of the city has its origin in the name of an intersection of roads called "Tapé Horqueta", where carts camped after long journeys.

 Geography

-The town of Horqueta it is settled on a hill, after the intersection of roads.
+The town of Horqueta is settled on a hill near intersecting roads.

 Climate

 The temperature reaches 40 °C in summer and drops to −2 °C in winter.
-The average is 20 °C. The time of abundant rains is November, December and January, and the dry season is from June to September.
-The winds come from the North, East and South-East.
+The average is 20 °C. There is abundant rain from November through January, and the dry season is from June to September.
+Winds come from the north, east and southeast.

-Demography
+Demographics

 Horqueta has a population of 55,882 inhabitants, 28,936 men and 26,947 women, according to the General Direction of Statistics, Poll and Census.

 History

-The city started with a chapel, in the 18th century, founded officially in 1793.
+The city started with a chapel in the 18th century and was founded officially in 1793.
 It was the first city with a pedestrian street in the country.

 It is the second most important city in the Concepción department.